RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 All the sample preparations will now be attached to the Destructive Sampling request record.

-## Step 7: How to add the additional information to the Destructive Sampling Request record

-Additional information can be entered into the Destructive Sampling Request record.
+## Step 5: Transmit

+### 5.1 If appropriate prepare samples for sending and create letter and packing list

 This information can be entered at any point once the original record is created.

 - **Special Conditions**: Enter any restrictions relating to the samples being sent.
 The Permit number could be included here.
 - **Destructive Sample date**: Enter the date the Destructive Sample was sent.
 - **Generate Invoice on Save**: This checkbox can be ticked prior to the final save to produce a packing list for sending the samples.

+If samples are to be sent out externally, the samples are clearly marked and securely packed.

+An accompanying letter has to be created, as well as an address label and packing list.

+The postroom also has to be instructed as to how to send out the samples (using registered post, mentioning specific codes and using specific wording for customs).

+Add the tracking reference number to the database record.

+## Step 6: Close

+### 6.1 Mark the database record as completed

-## Step 8: On receiving notification that the samples have been received
+On receiving notification that the samples have been received

 Open the Destructive Sampling record and add the following information.

 - **Date received**: Enter the date the samples were received by the requesting institution.
 - **Received Comments**: Enter the response from the receiving institute here.

+The destructive sampling record can now be marked up as completed.

+### 6.2 Lay away the specimens

+The specimens can be laid away, this is usually done by Herbarium staff.

 ## How to record denied requests/samples